 JavaScript/WebAssembly optimizations are specified in the final step (sometimes called “link”, as that step typically also links together a bunch of files that are all compiled together into one JavaScript/WebAssembly output).
 For example, to compile with -O1:

-./emcc -O1 project.o -o project.js
+emcc -O1 project.o -o project.js

 Building a project containing debug information requires that debug flags are specified for both the LLVM and JavaScript compilation phases.

-To make Clang and LLVM emit debug information in the bitcode files you need to compile the sources with -g (exactly the same as with clang or gcc normally).
-To get emcc to include the debug information when compiling the bitcode to JavaScript, specify -g or one of the -gN
+To make Clang and LLVM emit debug information in object files you need to compile the sources with -g (exactly the same as with clang or gcc normally).

 Note